Combating Client Dropout in Federated Learning via Friend Model Substitution: Convergence Analysis

-Consider a FL round $t$ where the set $\mathcal{S}_t$ of clients participated in FL while the remaining set $\mathcal{K}\backslash \mathcal{S}_t$ of clients dropped out.
-Thus, one can only use the local model updates $\Delta^k_t$ of the participating clients in $\mathcal{S}_t$ to perform global model update since the dropout clients upload nothing to the server.
-However, rather than completely ignoring the dropout clients, we write the aggregate model update $\Delta_t$ in a different way to include all clients in the equation:
+Consider a FL round $t$ where the set $\mathcal{S}_t$ of clients are active while the remaining set $\mathcal{K}\backslash \mathcal{S}_t$ of clients dropped out.
+Thus, one can only use the local model updates $\Delta^k_t$ of the active clients in $\mathcal{S}_t$ to perform global model update since the inactive clients upload nothing to the server.
+However, rather than completely ignoring the inactive clients, we write the aggregate model update $\Delta_t$ in a different way to include all clients in the equation: